 Simon Perrott has a wealth of experience from a career spanning 30 years in investment banking.
 He is a Non-Executive Director of LendLease Real Estate Investments Ltd and Global Commercial Trust (Singapore).
 Simon retired from investment banking in 2014 and joined the Wayside Board to assist in making a positive impact in the community.

-Chris Selby is a Non-Executive Director and Advisor at Escala Partners and on the Advisory Board of Sturt Capital Partners.
+Chris Selby is Vice-Chairman of Escala Partners and an Executive Director of Sturt Capital Partners.
 Chris has had an extensive career in global financial markets, with over 30 years with Merrill Lynch and Deutsche Bank.
 His responsibilities included Debt and Capital Markets, Structured Finance, Asset management and Private Wealth.
 He initially began volunteering in the Wayside cafe, and is now lending his professional skills and experience to Wayside Board.

 Sarah Susak is a Business Unit Legal Counsel for Coca-Cola South Pacific, and before that spent more than seven years with Colgate-Palmolive, starting as Corporate Counsel for the South Pacific business and spending time in Paris and New York advising Colgate as Legal Director Marketing Innovations for Africa Middle East, Europe and South Pacific.
-Before joining Coca-Cola, Sarah spent two years managing partnerships at The Wayside Chapel where she was responsible for designing and implementing funding strategies, including attracting new funding from both the government and corporate sectors.
+Before joining Coca-Cola, Sarah spent two years passionately managing partnerships at The Wayside Chapel where she was responsible for designing and implementing funding strategies, including attracting new funding from both the government and corporate sectors.
 She also proudly serves on the Board of the Coca-Cola Australia Foundation.

-Richard Wylie is a health communications expert, serial business upstarter and philanthropist.
-For the past 20 years he has worked in a range of leading communications businesses.
+Richard Wylie is a marketing, communications and fundraising professional.
+For the past 30 years he has worked within (and founded) a range of leading communications businesses.
 His advertising agency ‘Ursa’ created the much loved ‘Love over Hate’ brand icon for Wayside.
 Richard’s passion is to bring creative thinking to modern health challenges.
-Following the sale of his advertising agency ‘Ursa’ in 2012, Richard is now focusing on a better health mission, as the General Manager of Marketing and Strategy at The Heart Research Institute.
+Following the sale of Ursa in 2012, Richard is now continuing his ‘for purpose’ journey, as the Director of Fundraising & Brand at The Heart Research Institute.